ztrhgf/Powershell_CICD_repository/README.md

 - support for Pester testing

+## [2.0.6] - 2019-10-24
+### Bug fixes
+- fixed not working limiting access to Custom folder stored in DFS share when used variables (from module Variables)
+### Added
+- limiting access to modules stored in DFS share to just computers listed in $modulesConfig computerName key.
+No other machines can access them
+### Changed
+- better log output for repo_sync.ps1 script

 ## [2.0.5] - 2019-10-16
 ### Changed
 - important comments and error messages changed to english